Mycelium: Agriculture

 Mycelial mats have been suggested as having potential as biological filters, removing chemicals and microorganisms from soil and water.
 The use of fungal mycelium to accomplish this has been termed mycofiltration.

 Knowledge of the relationship between mycorrhizal fungi and plants suggests new ways to improve crop yields.

-When spread on logging roads, mycelium can act as a binder, holding disturbed new soil in place preventing washouts until woody plants can establish roots.
+When spread on logging roads, mycelium can act as a binder, holding disturbed new soil in place thus preventing washouts until woody plants can establish roots.

 Fungi are essential for converting biomass into compost, as they decompose feedstock components such as lignin, which many other composting microorganisms cannot.
 Turning a backyard compost pile will commonly expose visible networks of mycelia that have formed on the decaying organic material within.
 Compost is an essential soil amendment and fertilizer for organic farming and gardening.
 Composting can divert a substantial fraction of municipal solid waste from landfills.

 Commercial

 Alternatives to polystyrene and plastic packaging can be produced by growing mycelium in agricultural waste.

 Mycelium has also been used as a material in furniture, and artificial leather.

+One of the main commercial uses of mycelium is its use to create artificial leather.
+Animal leather contributes to a significant environmental footprint, as livestock farming is associated with deforestation, greenhouse gas emissions, and grazing.
+In addition, the production of synthetic leathers from polyvinyl chloride and polyurethane require the use of hazardous chemicals and fossil fuels, and they are not biodegradable (like plastic).
+Fungal-based artificial leather is cheaper to produce, has less of an environmental footprint, and is biodegradable.
+It costs between 18 and 28 cents to produce a square meter of raw mycelium, while it costs between $5.81 and $6.24 to produce a square meter of raw animal hide.
+Fungal growth is carbon neutral and pure mycelium is 94% biodegradable.
+However, the use of polymeric materials such as polyester or polylactic acid to improve artificial leather’s properties can negatively affect the biodegradability of the material.

+To create leather, fungal mycelium is grown either using liquid-state or solid-state fermentation.
+In liquid-state fermentation, companies typically use laboratory media or agricultural byproducts to grow fungal biomass.
+The fungal biomass is then separated into fibers and processed using fiber suspension, filtration, pressing, and drying.
+These techniques are also commonly utilized in traditional papermaking processes.
+In solid-state fermentation, mycelium is grown on forestry bioproducts, like sawdust, in an environment with high carbon dioxide concentrations and controlled humidity and temperature.
+The mycelium mat formed on top of the particle bed is dehydrated, chemically treated, and then compressed to a desired thickness and engraved with a pattern.